-There are 24,274,320 Voting Class A Common Shares, without nominal or par value, of the Corporation issued and outstanding, such shares being the only shares of the Corporation entitled to be voted at the Meeting.
-The Board of Directors has fixed September 16, 2022, as the record date (the "Record Date") for the purpose of determining registered shareholders entitled to receive notice of the Meeting.
+As of the date hereof, there are 24,274,320 Voting Class A Common Shares, without nominal or par value, of the Corporation issued and outstanding, such shares being the only shares of the Corporation entitled to be voted at the Meeting.
+The Board of Directors of the Corporation (the "Board" or "Board of Directors") has fixed September 15, 2023, as the record date (the "Record Date") for the purpose of determining registered shareholders entitled to receive notice of the Meeting.
 Each registered shareholder is entitled to one vote for each Voting Class A Common Share held.
 Entitlement to vote is determined by reference to registration of the registered holder of Voting Class A Common Shares as at the Record Date.

-For information relating to the non-voting class B common shares of the Corporation, please see the section entitled "Capital Structure - Voting Class A Common Shares and Non-Voting Class B Common Shares" in the Corporation's 2022 Annual Information Form.
+For information relating to the non-voting class B common shares of the Corporation, please see the section entitled "Capital Structure - Voting Class A Common Shares and Non-Voting Class B Common Shares" in the Corporation's 2023 Annual Information Form dated September 25, 2023, a copy of which is available on the Corporation's SEDAR+ profile at www.sedarplus.ca.

-To the knowledge of the directors and officers of the Corporation, Hiram Walker & Sons Limited beneficially owns or exercises control or direction over shares carrying more than 10% of the voting rights attached to the Voting Class A Common Shares of the Corporation, owning 12,527,664 shares, representing 51.61% of the issued and outstanding Voting Class A Common Shares of the Corporation.
+To the knowledge of the directors and officers of the Corporation, as of the date hereof, Hiram Walker & Sons Limited beneficially owns or exercises control or direction over shares carrying more than 10% of the voting rights attached to the Voting Class A Common Shares of the Corporation, owning 12,527,664 shares, representing 51.61% of the issued and outstanding Voting Class A Common Shares of the Corporation.